 Call us to discuss - +44 (0) 207 583 0444.

-The London School of Mediation is one of the ten CMC recognised providers of mediation training.
-We are also recognised by the Law Society Panel and the Bar Council, as well as numerous other bodies.
+The London School of Mediation is a CMC recognised provider of mediation training.
+We are also recognised by the Chartered Institute of Arbitrators (CIArb), by the Law Society Panel and the Bar Council, as well as numerous other bodies.

 Please be careful of using providers who are at best amateur and at worse not even active mediators - there are courses that appear sound that are taught by people who have no or minimal mediation experience.
 There are only a handful of courses, of which we are aware, that have leaders who have dozens or hundreds of mediations to their name.